mikebrady/shairport-sync-for-openwrt/README.md

 `$./scripts/feeds update -a`

 * Perform the command
-`$./scripts/feeds install libavahi alsa-lib alsa-utils htop libdaemon` This will install these packages into the OpenWrt build system if they are not already in place.
+`$./scripts/feeds install libavahi alsa-lib libdaemon alsa-utils htop ` This will install these packages into the OpenWrt build system if they are not already in place.
 Note that alsa-utils and htop are both useful, but they are not needed for Shairport to work.

 * Enter the command `make menuconfig` and make the following selections: